Infographics are everywhere around us: they are bright, fast to catch, and easy to understand.

 - present key performance indicators numbers in tall infographics

-See our guide on how to change PowerPoint file into bitmap format that you can use for emailing:
+See our guide on how to change a PowerPoint file into bitmap format that you can use for emailing: